Nanny Berry Seedlings

 - Latin Name- Viburnum Lentago Hardy Planting Zone- 2-8 Mature Height- 12-15 ft Width- 10- 15 ft Sun or Shade- Full Sun

 Nannyberry Seedlings will grow into a beautiful shrub, which is a species of Viburnum.
-This plant is native to the northeastern and mid western portion of the United States.
+This plant is native to the northeastern and midwestern portion of the United States.
 It can be considered a rather large shrub or a small tree.
 The twigs of this plant will have an offensive odor if crushed or broken.
-This shrub is also known by its scientific name of Viburnum Lentago as well as more common names like sheepberry and sweet viburnum.
+This shrub is also known by its scientific name of Viburnum Lentago as well as more familiar names like sheepberry and sweet viburnum.
 This is a very hardy shrub.The nannyberry seedlings are botanically known as Viburnum lentago and are a member of the honeysuckle family.
 It is a shrub that its appearance that changes with every season.
 This is a shrub gets clumps of small white fragrant flowers that bloom in mid to late May.
-The leaves of the shrub are 2 to 5 inches long and light green and when mature become dark glossy green.In the fall the leaves turn reddish to burgundy color before they fall from the branches.
-This shrub produces fruit that is light in color, which turns black in fall and during the winter it has a raisin like appearance.
+The leaves of the bush are 2 to 5 inches long and light green and when mature become dark glossy green.In the fall the leaves turn reddish to burgundy color before they fall from the branches.
+This shrub produces fruit that is light in color, which turns black in fall and during the winter it has a raisin like an appearance.
 It is a shrub or tree that is used in landscaping for driveways, walkways and as a natural fence because of the dense foliage, flowers, berries and pleasant appearance.It is also a shrub that spreads by its root system making it a perfect choice for borders for driveways, walkways, and gardens or as an ornamental in landscaping or as a hedge.
-The nannyberry seedlings can also be trimmed to have a tree appearance rather than a shrub by trimming the sucker branches at the base.
-This is a winter food for wildlife including bobwhites, ruffled grouse, and pheasants.
+The nannyberry seedlings can also be trimmed to have a tree appearance rather than a shrub by cutting the sucker branches at the base.
+This is a winter food for wildlife including bobwhites, ruffed grouse, and pheasants.
 It is also a larval host to the Spring Azure butterfly.